What is a Threadlifting?

 How does the treatment take place?

 A local anaesthetic cream is placed on the injection sites to numb the skin before the threads are inserted.
 Very small needles with the threads attached, are inserted under the skin.
-As the threads move through the subcutaneous layer, the doctor will plump the skin around them, this causes the barbs to catch and tighten the treated areas.
+As the threads move through the subcutaneous layer, the medical professional will plump the skin around them, this causes the barbs to catch and tighten the treated areas.
 When the needles are removed, the threads are knotted and these knots become hidden under the skin.
 The entire treatment lasts for around an hour, and the results are immediate.
 As you remain awake throughout the procedure, it is possible for you to approve the results, as they take place.

 Who is Threadlifting treatment suitable for?